 - Donating time with Phonathon, Parades, Festivals, Open Houses & other events

-A demanding but popular community service group on campus is Cadets-In-Action (CIA), which focuses raising awareness of and support for international causes such as Save Darfur, Stop Hunger Now and Relief for Haiti.
+Another active and popular community service group on campus is Cadets-In-Action (CIA), which focuses raising awareness of and support for international causes such as Save Darfur, Stop Hunger Now and Relief for Haiti.
 Lynne Schoonover is the faculty contact for this group.

 Frequently Asked Questions